-There are so many reasons to exercise throughout life, but while you are pregnant it is particularly important to keep moving.
-Even if you didn’t exercise before pregnancy, as long as your doctor approves, you should start a prenatal fitness program in order to increase your odds of a healthy pregnancy and birth experience!
+There are so many reasons to exercise throughout life, but while you are pregnant it’s particularly important to keep moving.
+Even if you didn’t exercise before pregnancy, as long as your doctor approves, you should start a prenatal fitness program to increase your odds of a healthy pregnancy and birth experience.

 Here are the five main reasons every expectant moms should exercise regularly:

 1. Fewer aches and pains during pregnancy.

 Most of the “normal” discomforts associated with pregnancy result from postural changes and muscle tightness that can be reduced or eliminated with the appropriate exercises.